okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 ## About telephony inline hook implementation

-You can customize a telephony Service Provider for your org by using an Okta telephony inline hook.
-A telephony inline hook allows you to integrate your own custom code into Okta flows that send SMS or Voice (Call) messages (except Okta Verify enrollment).
-You can integrate this hook with enrollment, authentication, and recovery flows that involve the Phone authenticator.
-While the one-time passcode (OTP) is sent to the requester, Okta calls your external service to deliver the OTP, and the external service responds with commands that indicate success or failure in delivering the OTP.
+The Okta telephony inline hook allows you to integrate your own custom code into Okta flows that send SMS or voice call messages (except Okta Verify enrollment).
+You can integrate this hook with enrollment, authentication, and recovery flows that involve phone authenticators.
+Okta uses your external provider to deliver the one-time passcode (OTP) to the Requester.
+The provider can respond with commands that indicate if the delivery was successful or not.

 > **Note:** An org can have only one active telephony inline hook.

-In the following example, the external service code parses requests from Okta and responds to Okta with commands that indicate whether the SMS or Voice (Call) message was sent successfully.
+In the following example, the external service code parses requests from Okta and responds to Okta with commands that indicate whether the SMS or voice call message was sent successfully.

 At a high-level, the following workflow occurs: